 The FBI has always used intelligence to investigate and solve cases.
-Throughout the Bureau's history, our ability to successfully adapt to new threats included the development of increasingly sophisticated methods of gathering, analyzing, and disseminating intelligence.
-Information about the FBI's history and its intelligence role from its founding through the 1990s may be found on the FBI history page.
+Throughout the Bureau’s history, its ability to successfully adapt to new threats included the development of increasingly sophisticated methods of gathering, analyzing, and disseminating intelligence.
+The FBI history page provides a glimpse at the Bureau’s intelligence role from its founding to the present day.

-It was in the aftermath of the events of 9/11 that the FBI recognized the need to establish centralized control over intelligence operations throughout the Bureau.
-We began in 2001 with a dedicated analysis section in the Counterterrorism Division (CTD), and in 2002 we created an Office of Intelligence within CTD.
-This structure and capability significantly enhanced our counterterrorism operations and those of our partners.
+In the aftermath of the 9/11 terrorist attacks, the FBI recognized the need to establish centralized control over intelligence operations throughout the Bureau.
+It began in 2001 with a dedicated analysis section in the Counterterrorism Division (CTD), and, in 2002, led to the creation of an Office of Intelligence within CTD.
+This structure and capability significantly enhanced the Bureau’s counterterrorism operations and those of its partners.

-In 2003, we extended this concept across all FBI programs—Criminal, Cyber, Counterterrorism, Counterintelligence—and unified intelligence authorities under a new FBI Office of Intelligence led by an executive assistant director for intelligence (EAD-I).
+In 2003, the FBI extended this concept across all programs—Criminal, Cyber, Counterterrorism, and Counterintelligence—and unified intelligence authorities under a new FBI Office of Intelligence led by an executive assistant director for intelligence (EAD-I).
 The Office of Intelligence leveraged U.S. Intelligence Community tradecraft to direct all FBI intelligence activities.
-Congress and the National Commission on Terrorist Attacks Upon the United States ("The 9/11 Commission") reviewed these efforts and provided recommendations to further strengthen the FBI's intelligence capability.
+Congress and the National Commission on Terrorist Attacks Upon the United States (“The 9/11 Commission”) reviewed these efforts and provided recommendations to further strengthen the FBI’s intelligence capability.

-The FBI was first directed to create a Directorate of Intelligence through a November 23, 2004 Presidential Memorandum for the Attorney General (titled "Further Strengthening Federal Bureau of Investigation Capabilities") and later through The Consolidated Appropriations Act of 2005.
-The Intelligence Reform and Terrorism Prevention Act of 2004 reiterated this guidance and formally acknowledged the significant progress made by the FBI in improving its intelligence capabilities since the 9/11 terrorist attacks.
+The FBI was first directed to create a Directorate of Intelligence through a November 23, 2004 presidential memorandum for the attorney general (titled “Further Strengthening Federal Bureau of Investigation Capabilities”) and later through The Consolidated Appropriations Act of 2005.
+The Intelligence Reform and Terrorism Prevention Act of 2004 reiterated this guidance and formally acknowledged the significant progress made by the FBI in improving its intelligence capabilities since the 9/11 attacks.

 The Directorate of Intelligence was established in February 2005 as a dedicated national intelligence workforce within the FBI—a service within a service.
-The central mission of the FBI's Intelligence Program is to optimally position the FBI to meet current and emerging national security and criminal threats.
-We do this in cooperation with our fellow intelligence organizations.
+The central mission of the FBI’s Intelligence Program is to optimally position the Bureau to meet current and emerging national security and criminal threats.
+The Bureau does this in cooperation with its fellow intelligence organizations.

 In June 2005, the president directed the attorney general to create a “National Security Service” within the FBI, as recommended by the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction (WMD Commission).